 If only Allow Anyone to Respond is checked

 Allow Anyone to Respond will do exactly what it says, allow anyone who has read the Collaboration email to respond, and have their response tracked in the system.
-This means that you can now forward an existing Collaboration to another person, and their replies will now be stored in UCM as well.
-Previously ONLY response from collaborators set in UCM would have their responses stored.
+This means that you can now include other recipients on your reply to an existing Collaboration, and their replies will now be stored in UCM as well.
+Previously ONLY response from Collaborators set in UCM would have their responses stored.

 An example of when you would only want Allow Anyone to Respond checked, would be when you want an additional collaborator to be a part of some messages, but not the whole conversation.
 So, let’s say we send out a Collaboration from UCM with three collaborators, Bryan (myself), Mason, and Danielle.
 Mason replies and we all get emails from him, with his response being tracked in UCM.
 Due to the message in Mason’s reply though, I now see that I have to include another team member, Grace, in this discussion to help move things along.
 After Grace is done helping with this situation though, she does not need to be included on any further emails.

-Since I have Allow Anyone to Respond checked for this Collaboration, I can simply forward the Collaboration email to Grace from my own email client, and when she replies, Grace’s response is now stored in UCM like she was a part of the Collaboration from the beginning.
+Since I have Allow Anyone to Respond checked for this Collaboration, I can simply include Grace in my Reply To line with the Collaboration email from my own email client, and when she replies, Grace’s response is now stored in UCM like she was a part of the Collaboration from the beginning.
 Since I do NOT have Auto Add Responder checked however, Grace is not going to continue receiving any more messages sent between myself, Mason, or Danielle.

 If both options are checked